zenoamaro/ansible-nginx/README.md

     $ ansible-playbook -i inventory --extra-vars='{...}' main.yml

-To provision a standalone Nginx box, start the `boxed` VM, which is a Ubuntu 12.04 box:
+To provision a standalone Nginx box, create a `~www` directory (by default) with the contents you wish to serve, and start the `boxed` VM, which is a Ubuntu 12.04 box:

     $ vagrant up boxed